nansencenter/DAPPER/README.md

 	perform in estimating the truth

-DAPPER makes the numerical investigation of DA methods accessible through its variety of typical test-cases and statistics.
+DAPPER makes the numerical investigation of DA methods accessible through its variety of typical test cases and statistics.
-It reproduces numerical results reported in the literature, which safeguards the quality of its benchmarks.
+DAPPER (1) reproduces numerical results (benchmarks) reported in the literature, and (2) facilitates comparativ studies through its collection of baseline methods and its tools to manage experimental settings, averages, and random numbers.
-Comparative studies are facilitated by its collection of baseline methods and its tools to manage experimental settings, averages, and random numbers, all of which assist in ensuring that the results are neither frivolous nor spurious.
+The above assist in ensuring that the results are (1) reliable and (2) relevant.

 It is open source, written in Python, and focuses on code readability;
 this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend to further needs.